ER-95/odin_project/README.md

     * by default, children bunch at the start of the primary axis, and stretch ot fill the entire container along the cross axis
     * `min-width` is set to the the length of the longest unbreakable string of characters for elements containing text, but can be set manually - content will overflow from the container if `min-width` is bigger than the size of the container
     * when `flex-wrap` is set to `wrap`, `align-items` applies to the items on each individual row, whereas `align-content` applies to every row in that box
+    * we can use `@media all and (max-width: VALUE) { .container{} }` to apply conditional formatting based on display width (see [this css-tricks article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for more info)
+    * remember to set `display: flex`!!! this needs to be done in multiple places depending on what you want to flex

 # git stuff
 * things covered in foundations: